Close

 Proctor & Gamble has been working to reverse that, and is currently on a mission to become “the most accessible company in the world”.
 They are realizing this vision by taking some serious internal steps, such as:

-One of the biggest issues in DE&I is the lack of shared experience.
-Many people want to be more inclusive, but they simply don’t understand what it’s like to be part of a marginalized group.
+One of the biggest issues in building an inclusive environment is the lack of shared experience.
+Many people want to be more inclusive, but they simply don’t understand what it’s like to be part of underrepresented groups.

-Reverse mentoring is one strategy that can help bridge this gap.
-KPMG has been running an internal reverse mentoring scheme since 2018, which involves:
+Reverse mentoring is one strategy that can help bridge this gap and foster a sense of belonging.
+As part of their DEI initiatives, KPMG has been running an internal reverse mentoring scheme since 2018, which involves:

-- Senior leaders paired with junior employees of a different gender, race, or sexuality
+• Senior leaders paired with junior employees of a different gender, ethnicity, or sexual orientation

 Reverse mentorship is a win-win for both parties.
 Studies show that both parties gain knowledge during a reverse mentoring session, which is not always the case in a traditional mentoring arrangement.

-How will your business tackle DE&I this year?
+How will your business tackle DEI goals this year?

-DE&I is a journey rather than a destination.
+DEI is a journey rather than a destination.
 There will always be new challenges to deal with and new opportunities to make improvements.
-For HR leaders, that means that you always have to make DE&I part of your long-term strategy.
+For HR leaders, that means that you always have to make DEI initiatives part of your long-term strategy.
+The results?
+Better employee engagement, retention, and a thriving workplace culture.